Teaching English in Taiwan

 What is the cost of living in Taiwan?

-The cost of living in Taiwan is much cheaper than that of the United States or Canada, for example.
+The cost of living in Taiwan is cheaper than the United States or Canada.
 Costs will vary somewhat depending on whether you live in the city or country.
 However, your salary in the country will also be moderately lower.
-In either situation, your salary will be more than adequate to support yourself and live a comfortable lifestyle.
-There will be more specific details on cost of living in your acceptance packet.
+In either situation, your salary will be more than adequate to live a comfortable lifestyle.
+There will be more specific details on cost of living in your Acceptance Package.

 Will I have health insurance?

 Taiwan has universal health care, so everyone receives a health insurance card.
 The card will allow you to visit any of the numerous health centers, dental clinics and hospitals in Taiwan.
-Almost all teachers feel the health care they have received while in Taiwan to be excellent.
-In fact, many of them return home feeling the health care system in Taiwan to be better than their home country.
+Taiwan provides excellent health care, and many teachers feel that the health care they receive in Taiwan is better than what they receive in their home country.
 Your school is responsible for covering roughly 75% of your monthly health care deduction.
-The remaining 25% is deducted from your payment each month.
+The remaining 25% is deducted from your paycheck each month.

 Am I provided with housing?